 11.)
 Official statistics from the December 2016 USFWS recorded an overall population of 446!
 276 are wild & 170 live in captivity.

 12.)
-The California condor is monogamous (mate for life).
+The California condor is monogamous (mates for life).

 13.)
 California condors build their nests high on cliffs or in hollows in large trees.
-They don’t build a nest for the egg.
+They don’t build a nest for their single egg.